bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

 ![](https://cloudup.com/c245KeijI5E+)

 ## 6. Bonus Step
 Wouldnt it be nice that the page call had the actual title of the page?
-To make that happen, simple replace `analytics.page()` in your index.html file (mine is in line 11) with  `analytics.page(document.title)`.
+To do that, you just have to replace `analytics.page()` in your index.html file (mine is in line 11) with  `analytics.page(document.title)`.

 your calls should now look like this: